javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 <h4 id="comparision-query-filters">Comparision</h4>

-Once again both tools did the job and shown correct history.
+Once again both tools have done the job and shown correct history.

 * **Search by Id**.
 Just works as expected.